rossgk2/techblogs/Paths in Python.md

 # Paths in Python

-As a result of its evolution over time, Python has a couple different paradigms for working with file paths.
+Python has accumlated a couple different paradigms for working with file paths as it's evolved over time.

 ## Path strings